maxgrenderjones/streamutils/docs/api.rst

     To use setuptools in your package's setup.py, include this

     :param start: First token to return (first is 1)
-    :param stop: Maximum token to return (default some very large number - effectively read to the end)
+    :param stop: Maximum token to return (default: None implies read to the end)
     :param step: Interval between tokens
     :param fname: Filename to use as input
     :param encoding: Unicode encoding to use to open files